freckle/guides/haskell-api.md

    data ApiTeacherSetPassword
    ```

-1. An API Type should not be exported unless in a module of only it (because
+1. An API Type should not be exported unless it is shared and in its own module
-   it's shared)

    This is because using un-prefixed record fields, and simple deriving of
    instances, is preferred.
 Keeping it local or in its own dedicated module can